biocatiit/website/content/scihi/2017_sosnick_highlight.rst

 dimensions of IDPs.
 In SAXS, proteins are placed in the path of an x-ray beam, scattering the xrays in patterns that contain information on the protein’s size and shape.

-"What we need to determine is how „sticky‟ they are," said co-author Sosnick.
+"What we need to determine is how "sticky" they are," said co-author Sosnick.
 "For survival, you want a protein to "stick" only in the right conformation, and with the right other pieces or partners at the right times."
 This stickiness is determined by the protein‟s chemistry and physics.
 Clark and Sosnick’s new approach analyzes a broader range of the x-ray scattering pattern than